Keep Air Clean

 Oil-based paints contain solvents that evaporate easily and give off fumes.
 Water-based latex paint has better color retention and releases less pollution into the air.

-- Choose low VOC products
+- Choose low volatile organic compound (VOC) products

 - Check for fever with a digital thermometer